A race track design that combines good racing, fun driving, and rigorous testing

 Silverstone

 There is a lot of data here at the lateral grip limit, although it's not as well filled out as the Project 05 plot was.
-There's peak data missing around the -0.4 g to +0.2 g longitudinal area, and the velocity definition is lacking at higher speeds.
-A well-defined lateral grip perimeter is only present from km/h up to around 175 km/h; Above that and there's very limited longitudinal spread.
+There's peak data missing around the -0.4 g to +0.2 g longitudinal area, and the velocity definition and range is lacking at higher speeds.
+A well-defined lateral grip perimeter is only present from around 100 km/h to 175 km/h; Above that and there's very limited longitudinal spread.

-There's also a lot of noise wherever significant negative longitudinal acceleration occurs.
-Some of this will be down to track bumps, as the bumps on my tracks turned out to be smoother than is probably realistic (this is seen everywhere in general in the Project 05 plot in the form of cohesive "traces" of points, particularly towards the lateral grip limits).
-In general though, these regions are significantly less defined.
-Silverstone also suffers from limited resolution in the combined high longitudinal/low lateral cases.
+There's also a lot of noise wherever significant negative longitudinal acceleration occurs, but most of this will be down to track bumps, as the bumps on my tracks turned out to be a lot smoother than is probably realistic.

 So far, both tracks have a high concentration of data points around the perimeter, minimising less useful data in non grip-limited cases.